Captain Ed Lee: I told you to not go in alone!

 - Avenging the Villain: Mr. Wong is the father of Johnny Wong from Hard Boiled.

 - Badass Grandpa: Mr. Wong is one hell of a villainous example.
-The guy single-hands a Sniper Rifle for Christ's sake!
+The guy single-hands a Sniper Rifle!
+Like, with one hand!

 - A Barrett M82.
 Which isn't even meant for use against human targets.